 While I let my cats sit on my foot, they also have a tendency to see my foot as a plaything once I move it from under them, so I always proceed with caution!
 If your kitty is also a foot attacker, then the best way to reduce this behavior is by removing yourself from the situation.

 You can also use a toy to help your kitty focus on something other than your feet.
-My personal favorite toy is the Rainbow Cat Charmer that you can find on Amazon.
-It’s a perfect distraction for both of my cats, whenever they act out or simply want to play.
+My personal favorite toy is the It’s a perfect distraction for both of my cats, whenever they act out or simply want to play.

 It’s important to note that leaving your kitty alone with a toy can take away some of the excitement and there’s a risk that they’ll hurt themselves.
 That’s why let them enjoy their toys in your presence unless you’re absolutely sure large and safe enough for them to play with while you’re away at work.
 Aside from toys, don’t forget to use treats when they do choose the toy over your foot, and never shout or scold your kitty, because you only risk having the opposite effect, and damaging your beautiful bond!